Friedrich Hasenöhrl

-Friedrich Hasenöhrl ([ˈhaːzn̩øːɐ̯l]; 30 November 1874 – 7 October 1915) was an Austrian physicist.
+Friedrich Hasenöhrl ([ˈhaːzn̩øːɐ̯l]; 30 November 1874 – 7 October 1915) was an Austrian physicist and professor of the University of Vienna.
+He postulated a relation between electromagnetic mass and energy, close to the modern mass–energy equivalence.

+He was killed in action during World War I.

 Life

 Friedrich Hasenöhrl was born in Vienna, Austria-Hungary in 1874.
 His father was a lawyer and his mother belonged to a prominent aristocratic family.
 After his elementary education, he studied natural science and mathematics at the University of Vienna under Joseph Stefan (1835–1893) and Ludwig Boltzmann (1844–1906).
 In 1896, he attained a doctorate under Franz-Serafin Exner with a thesis titled "Über den Temperaturkoeffizienten der Dielektrizitätskonstante in Flüssigkeiten und die Mosotti-Clausius'sche Formel".

 He worked under Heike Kamerlingh Onnes in Leiden at the low temperature laboratory, and there he also befriended H. A. Lorentz.

 In 1907 he became Boltzmann's successor at the University of Vienna as the head of the Department of Theoretical Physics.
 He had a number of illustrious pupils there and had an especially significant impact on Erwin Schrödinger, who later won the Nobel Prize for Physics for his contributions to quantum mechanics.

 In an autobiography, Schrödinger claimed "no other human being had a greater influence on me than Fritz Hasenöhrl, except perhaps my father Rudolph".

-When the war broke out in 1914, he volunteered at once into the Austria-Hungarian army.
+When the First World War broke out in 1914, he volunteered at once into the Austria-Hungarian army.
 He fought as Oberleutnant against the Italians in Tyrol.
 He was wounded, recovered and returned to the front.
 He was then killed by a grenade in an attack on Mount Plaut (Folgaria) on 7 October 1915 at the age of 40.